South Korea to keep tracking U.S. Chip tariffs as industry uncertainty looms - Cryptopolitan

 The ministry stated companies, however, noted that a White House fact sheet suggested Trump may impose higher tariffs on imported semiconductors and related products to encourage domestic manufacturing.
 Such a move would create significant uncertainty for the semiconductor sector, the statement added.

-Notably, U.S. President Donald Trump imposed a 25% tariff on specific AI chips, such as the Nvidia H200 AI processor, and a comparable semiconductor from AMD called the MI325X.
+Notably, U.S. President Donald Trump imposed a 25% tariff on specific AI chips, including the Nvidia H200 AI processor and AMD’s MI325X.
 The action was announced in a new national security order issued by the White House on Wednesday.

-The White House fact sheet stated that Trump understood the essential nature of both national security and the economy, recognizing the need to restore domestic production capabilities for semiconductors, semiconductor manufacturing equipment, and products derived from them.
+The White House fact sheet stated that Trump understood the essential nature of both national security and the economy, recognizing the need to restore domestic semiconductor production capabilities, semiconductor manufacturing equipment, and products derived from them.

 The report revealed that the U.S. Secretary of Commerce’s Section 232 investigation under the Act was the basis for Trump imposing a 25% tariff on certain AI semiconductor chips.
 The investigation concluded that there is a threat to national security from the existing import volumes and conditions of semiconductors, related production equipment, and derivative items.